|

 Philadelphia, PA; December 2006

-Factories: Industrial Kafka I: “The Real Thing”
+Kafka and His Factories: Industrial Kafka I: “The Real Thing”

 Presiding: Marie Luise Caputo-Mayr, Kafka Society of America |